-A note on introverts
+A note for introverts

 Before we move onto our next section, I’d like to dig a bit deeper into how to deliver presentations if you’re naturally shy or introverted.
 It’s a myth to think that you need to be extroverted in order to be a good presenter – it’s just not true.
 Effective presentation skills can help any introvert delivery a persuasive pitch.

 What is an introvert: Most people think introversion is about shyness.
 Though this is partly true, it’s actually the level of stimulation you need to function, and the amount of time it takes to recover that determines whether you’re an introvert or an extrovert.
 Introverts need much less stimulation, and tend to want to withdraw in order to recharge.
-So it isn’t really a surprise that a highly stimulating activity like giving a presentation in front of a huge crowd of people is going to wear out introverts much faster and more intensely that extroverts.
+So, it isn’t really a surprise that a highly stimulating activity like giving a presentation in front of a huge crowd of people is going to wear out introverts much faster and more intensely that extroverts.
 If you want to do some further reading on this, check out Susan Cain and her book Quiet.

 How to present well if you’re an introvert: But all is not lost.
-Introverts often give far better presentations that their extrovert counterparts, because tend to be better prepared, but that isn’t always the most reassuring thing to hear when you have a presentation on the horizon.
-So here are five practical pieces of advice to help your presentation go well:
+Introverts often give far better presentations that their extrovert counterparts, because they tend to be better prepared, but that isn’t always the most reassuring thing to hear when you have a presentation on the horizon.
+So, here are five practical pieces of advice to help your presentation go well:

 - Attitude: We all get passionate about the things we really care about, so where possible, try to present on something that really interests you.
-But we know this isn’t always possible, so instead spend a lot of time with the content and dig how into it relates to you so that you can bring it to life.
+But we know this isn’t always possible, so instead spend a lot of time with the content and dig how into it relates to you and your audience so that you can bring it to life.

 - Preparing to deliver: Because introverts can become over-stimulated much faster than extroverts, it’s important to desensitise the newness of delivering your presentation.
 The more you practice, the more familiar it will feel, and the less likely you are to get over-stimulated.
-Prepare extensive speaker notes, but not a script, and practice – wait for it – in front of a camera.
+Prepare extensive speaker notes, but not a script, and practice in front of a camera.
 Trust me, it might feel awful, but if you know what your audience is seeing when you present, you’ll be able to relax a lot more on the day!
 Try to visit the venue beforehand if you can so that you aren’t acclimatising to a completely new place, and try to meet with some people who will be at your presentation beforehand, so you know you’ll have a few friendly faces to look at.

-- Delivery: Soft skills won’t make up for bad slides, but of you’re well prepared up to know, it’s helpful to relax yourself before you go onstage.
+- Delivery: Soft skills won’t make up for bad slides, but if you’re well prepared up to now, it’s helpful to relax yourself before you go onstage.
 Have a shake to get the blood flowing, have a yawn to relax you further, and then take some deep, measured breaths – this will help moderate the adrenaline surge you might feel.
 Once you get out there, smile at your friendly faces, and as you present, don’t be afraid to be yourself!

 - Follow-up: It’s completely understandable if, after your presentation, you have no energy to have further meetings and discuss follow-up sessions.
 If you think you’ll need time to recharge alone or with a close friend, put that in your calendar.